 Due to the material’s high strength and strong corrosion resistance with an ASTM F899 specification, the grade is used in a wide range of surgical instruments.
 However, in contrast to other grades, 420 Mod is not an implantable metal.
 Instead, it is primarily used for various surgical instruments including but not limited to surgical scissors, ear pins, rollers and guides.

-420 Mod has excellent mechanical properties and has improved hot working characteristics than 410.
+420 Mod has excellent mechanical properties and has improved hot working characteristics when compared to 410.
 The grade is also more resistant to cracking.
-The grade has low ductility and moderately high electrical conductivity.
+420 Mod has low ductility and moderately high electrical conductivity.

 Martensitic Stainless Steel (420 Mod Classification)